guozc12/AtomCal/README.md

 # AtomCal

- AtomCal is a collection of calcultor written in _Mathematica_ for daily Atomic-Molecule-Optics(AMO) experiment, including:
+ AtomCal is a collection of calcultor written in _Mathematica_ for daily Atomic, molecular, and optical physics (AMO) experiment, including:
  - a
  - a
  - a